bigcode-project/starcoder2-self-align/README.md

 ```

 ## Data generation pipeline

+> Run `pip install -e .` first to install the package locally.
+Check [seed_gathering/README.md](seed_gathering/README.md) for details on how we collected the seeds.

 We used vLLM's [OpenAI compatible server](https://docs.vllm.ai/en/latest/serving/openai_compatible_server.html) for data generation.
 So, before running the following commands, make sure the vLLM server is running, and the associated `openai` environment variables are set.